multiscale-icprai22/main/index.md

 research objectives around the exploitation, analysis and processing of multimodal remote sensing data coming from heterogeneous sensors.
 The aim is to stimulate concrete discussions to pave the way to new frameworks especially tailored in the domain.

+## Call for Papers

+We welcome contributions of both technical and perspective papers from a wide range of topics, including but not limited to the following topics of interest:

 This session deals with the learning and analysis of multi-variate and/or multi-temporal and/or multi-resolution and/or multi-source remote sensing images (hereafter denoted as multi* remote sensing data).
 Topics of interest include, but are not limited to: